codewithkevin/codewithkevin/README.md

 Hi there 👋, I'm Kevin Black

-- 🔭 I’m currently working on Discord clone
+- 🔭 I’m currently working on Discord clone, Netflix clone
 - 🌱 I’m currently learning Javascript and React
 - 👯 I’m looking to collaborate with Anyone
 - 🤔 I’m looking for help with Data Science